- Total Time

 The addition of grated apple to the rhubarb filling allows us to cut back on added sugar.
 It’s a great technique for sweetening other fruit fillings as well.

-- 24 oz uncooked rhubarb, fresh or frozen, trimmed, cut in 1-in pieces
+uncooked rhubarb24 oz, fresh or frozen, trimmed, cut in 1-in pieces

 uncooked tapioca3 Tbsp, instant variety

 chopped walnuts¼ cup(s), or pecans

 packed light brown sugar⅓ cup(s)

 - Preheat oven to 350°F. Coat twelve 3-inch ramekins with cooking spray.